atolab/dds-ishapes/README.md

       $ "<ospl_install-location>"\release.bat
       $ mkdir ospl_demo_ishapes && cd ospl_demo_ishapes
-      $ cmake .. -DADLINK_DDS_PRODUCT=Ospl
+      $ cmake .. -DADLINK_DDS_PRODUCT=Ospl -G "<generator-name>"
       $ cmake --build . --config Release --target install

-      Where <ospl_install-location> is the location of Opensplice DDS Home directory.
+ Where ``<ospl_install-location>`` is the location of Opensplice DDS Home directory and ``<generator-name>`` by one of the ways CMake [generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) offer for generating build files.
+For example, "Visual Studio 15 2017 Win64" would target a 64-bit build  using Visual Studio 2017.

 Note: please use '--config Debug' if you are using Opensplice DDS debug build to build this iShape application.

 # Running iShapes